DavidB137/spsp/README.md

 #### Bridge

 Bridge **connects *clients* on *local layer* and *far layer***.
-You can think of bridge as a IP network router.
+You can think of bridge as a router or gateway.

 All received *publish* messages are forwarded to upstream *far layer* (typically MQTT[^mqtt]).
 When *subscribe* request is received from a client, topic of